Benoniy/eng84_business_week_questions/README.md

 * What are the benefits of OOP?
   ***One of the major benefits of using OOP is that it allows developers to keep their code as DRY as***
   ***possible, by which I mean it allows them to create code in a re-usable format.
-This is extremly***
+This is extremely***
   ***beneficial because it means that the creation of code is far more efficient than it would be without***
   ***using OOP and therefore a developer can create a minimum amount of code with a maximum amount of***
   ***usability.
 Furthermore, OOP is inherently far more modular than traditional code meaning that problems***